-In the 2015-16 season, Audrey Luna reprises Ariel in The Tempest in a return to Wiener Staatsoper, sings the role of The Wife in the world premiere of Elysium by Rolf Wallin in a return to Den Norske Opera, debuts with Teatro la Fenice Venezia as Queen of the Night in Die Zauberflöte, and is soloist in Carmina Burana with Colorado Symphony Orchestra.
-Engagements in season 2014-15 included performances as Olympia in a return to the Metropolitan Opera, also with Den Norske Opera; and Ariel in her Wiener Staatsoper debut.
-Season 2013-14 engagements included her returns to the Metropolitan Opera as Fiakermilli in Strauss’ Arabella and to the Pittsburgh Opera as the Queen of the Night in Die Zauberflöte, and debuts with Opéra de Montréal in the title role of Lakmé, San Francisco Symphony as Ariel in Scenes from The Tempest, with Virginia Opera as Zerbinetta in Ariadne auf Naxos, and as soloist with the Williamsburg Symphonia in an Opera Gala Concert.
+In the 2015-16 season, Audrey Luna reprised Ariel in The Tempest in a return to Wiener Staatsoper, debuted with Teatro la Fenice Venezia as Queen of the Night in Die Zauberflöte, and was soloist in Carmina Burana with Colorado Symphony Orchestra.
+Her engagements in the 2014-15 season included performances as Olympia in a return to Metropolitan Opera, also with Den Norske Opera; and Ariel in her Wiener Staatsoper debut.
+Season 2013-14 engagements included her returns to Metropolitan Opera as Fiakermilli in Strauss’ Arabella and to Pittsburgh Opera as Queen of the Night in Die Zauberflöte, and debuts with Opéra de Montréal as the title role in Lakmé, San Francisco Symphony as Ariel in scenes from The Tempest, with Virginia Opera as Zerbinetta in Ariadne auf Naxos, and as soloist with Williamsburg Symphonia in an Opera Gala Concert.
 She also sang Madame Mao in Adams’ Nixon in China with Dublin’s Wide Open Opera and was soloist in Carmina Burana with Minnesota Orchestra.
 In summer of 2014 she sang with Santa Fe Performance (concert series).